thepatchworkpress/thepatchworkpress/content/nonfic/purity-puberty-and-rewriting-the-sadeian-fairy-tale.md

 featured = false
 +++

-The following essay was originally submitted as my undergraduate dissertation in English Literature, originally titled 'the new skin that had been born... of her bleeding: Purity, Puberty and Rewriting the Sadeian Fairy Tale in Angela Carter's _The Bloody Chamber and Other Stories_', achieving a 70/100 mark.
+This essay was originally submitted as my undergraduate dissertation in English Literature, originally titled 'the new skin that had been born... of her bleeding: Purity, Puberty and Rewriting the Sadeian Fairy Tale in Angela Carter's _The Bloody Chamber and Other Stories_', achieving a 70/100 mark.
 I decided I wanted to share it on my blog because it is my absolute baby: I put my heart and soul into this essay, and I was super happy to get a First on it.
 It definitely has its flaws; my main piece of feedback, that the second chapter on 'Wolf-Alice' doesn't fit very well with the rest of my argument, is definitely true.
 However, since the 'Wolf-Alice' chapter was my favourite to write, I've left it in.
 I hope you enjoy reading it!

+_This essay discusses sexual violence._

 ***